tock/tock/doc/courses/rustconf/capsule.md

 #### 8. **Extra credit**: Write a virtualization capsule for 9dof (∞)

-Remeber how you had to remove the userspace facing `ninedof` driver from Hail in order to use the accelerometer in your capsule?
+Remember how you had to remove the userspace facing `ninedof` driver from Hail in order to use the accelerometer in your capsule?
 That was a bummer...

 If you have extra time, try writing a virtualization capsule for the `NineDof`